 3.2.1 It is the responsibility of the developers, architects, engineers, builders and others engaged in the design and construction of buildings to be conversant with the statutory requirements pertaining to the Buildability Framework.
-Designers and builders should familiarise themselves with the Buildable Design Appraisal System (BDAS) and Constructability Appraisal System (CAS) respectively to enable them to consider a wider range of construction systems, methods, technologies, materials and products to
+Designers and builders should familiarise themselves with the Buildable Design Appraisal System (BDAS) and Constructability Appraisal System (CAS) respectively to enable them to consider a wider range of

-- meet the requirement for minimum Buildable Design Score and Constructability Score. - 3.2.2 The developer shall engage the appropriate Qualified Persons (QPs) to carry out buildable design.
-The QP for architectural works and the QP for structural works shall be responsible for ensuring that the Buildable Design Score requirement is met.
-Where applicable, the QPs shall also be responsible for ensuring that the mandatory buildable systems and standard components as set out in Annex A Section 2 are adopted for the building works; and that the high impact productive technologies imposed on developments under the Government Land Sales (GLS) Programme as set out in Annex A Sections 3 to 5 are adopted and have met the minimum requirements.
+- construction systems, methods, technologies, materials and products to meet the requirement for minimum Buildable Design Score and Constructability Score. - 3.2.2 The developer shall engage the appropriate Qualified Persons (QPs) to carry out buildable design.
+The QP for Architectural Works and the QP for Structural Works shall be responsible for ensuring that the Buildable Design Score requirement is met.
+Where applicable, the QPs shall also be responsible for ensuring that the mandatory buildable systems and standard dimensions/components as set out in Annex A Section 2 are adopted for the building works; and that the high impact productive technologies imposed on developments under the Government Land Sales (GLS) Programme as set out in Annex A Sections 3 to 5 are adopted and have met the minimum requirements.
 The QPs shall jointly declare the Buildable Design Score achieved.
-The QPs shall also jointly declare the As-built Buildable Design Score achieved. - 3.2.3 The builder shall be responsible for ensuring that the Constructability Score requirement is met.
+The QPs shall also jointly declare the Buildable Design Score achieved for the building works as completed (referred to as the record plans of Buildable Design Score). - 3.2.3 The builder shall be responsible for ensuring that the Constructability Score requirement is met.
 The builder shall declare the Constructability Score achieved.
 The builder shall also declare on the Certificate of Compliance of Constructability Score.